Severe Thunderstorm Warnings issued for parts of Mid-Michigan

 The Saginaw and Flint areas were under a Severe Thunderstorm Warning beginning around 5:30 p.m.
 The warnings were scheduled to end around 6:30 p.m. after a line of storms moved through.

-Consumers Energy reported nearly 150,000 customers without power across Lower Michigan around 5:30 p.m.
-DTE Energy reported about 6,500 customers without power between Lansing and Ann Arbor.
+Consumers Energy reported more than 160,000 customers without power across Lower Michigan around 6 p.m.
+DTE Energy reported about 23,000 customers without power between Lansing and Ann Arbor.

 The National Weather Service office in Grand Rapids issued a Severe Thunderstorm Watch for areas between the Lake Michigan shore and U.S. 127 as a line of storms moved onshore.